RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_up_LLD_linker.md

 - [Guide to Linker Scripting](http://bravegnu.org/gnu-eprog/lds.html)

 As earlier mentioned, the Rust compiler comes with an inbuilt linker.
-Each target comes with its own configured linker
+Each target comes with its own configured linker.

 So by default we do not need a linker script.
 But as for our case, we need a linker script.

-**Why?**

-Reason 1:
-The default compiler does not know the name of your entry_point function.
-Normally, the linker deals with rust crates that depend on the std libraries, and the entry_point of these crates is "_start"-->"start"-->"main" by default.
-In our case the linker has no clue.
-We need to tell it using a linker script.
+<br><br>

+So Why do we need a custom linker script?

+### Reason 1 : To define the Entry-Point

+Every program has an [entry_point function][entry-point-function].
+An entry point is the place in a program where the execution of a program begins.
+Where the program-counter of the CPU will initially point to if it wants to run that program.

+For example, Normal Rust programs that depend on the std library normally have their entry-point defined as '_start'.
+This "_start" function is typically defined as part of the C-runtime code.

+In our case, the default linker used for the `riscv64-unknown-none-elf` sets the entry point by trying each of the following methods in order, and stopping when one of them succeeds:
+- The ` -e ' entry command-line option;
+- The ` ENTRY (symbol) ' command in a linker script;
+- The value of the symbol, start, if defined;
+- The address of the first byte of the ` .text ' section, if present;
+- The address, `0` in memory '.

+To avoid unpredictable behavior, we will explicitly declare the entry point in the liker script.  s

 Reason 2:
 Here is the thing, the elf file has many sections. the global_data section, the heap, the stack, the bss, the text section...